Church-Plugins/cp-sync/README.md

-# Church Plugins Connect
+# Church Plugins Sync
 Connection plugin for various ChMS

 ##### First-time installation  #####

-- Copy or clone the code into `wp-content/plugins/cp-connect/`
+- Copy or clone the code into `wp-content/plugins/cp-sync/`
 - Run these commands
 ```
 composer install